cart-inception/multi-model-discussor/README.md

 2. Set your Ollama host URL (default is http://localhost:11434)
 3. View available models and pull new ones if needed
 4. Filter models by family (llama, mistral, phi, etc.)

+#### Google Gemini Configuration

+To set up or manage your Gemini API access:

+1. Go to "Advanced Configuration" > "Google Gemini"
+2. Enter your Google API key
+3. Click "Save API Key" to store it for the session
+4. View available Gemini models that will appear in agent configuration

 ## Advanced Features